Open House London: our Tower Hamlets highlights

 121 Roman Road, E2 0QN

 Four Corners Film Workshop opened in 2007 with an aim to create a unique facility supporting the artists, photographers and filmmakers of East London.
 Inheriting a dilapidated building, architects came up with a design to match their vision, creating a central courtyard ‘hub’ allowing light and air to filter through the building.
-The Brick Lane Photography Exhibition will also be on display during Open House.
+An Exhibition on the coup that took place in Chile in 1973 will also be on display during Open House.
 The display is free of charge and not to be missed.

 Holy Trinity Church in Bow